The UK delivered a sustainable COP26.

-Our approach will be guided by our COP26 Sustainability Governing Principles:
+Our approach was always guided by our COP26 Sustainability Governing Principles:

 - Actively manage potential impacts on the environment and local community and identify opportunities to deliver environmental and social value